KeyboardKit/KeyboardKitPro/README.md

 This project contains a `Demo` folder with a demo app that lets you try out KeyboardKit Pro.

-The demo app supports 50+ locales, LTR and RTL locales, autocomplete etc. It has two keyboards:
+The demo app supports all keyboard locales, LTR and RTL, autocomplete etc. It has two keyboards:

-* `System LTR` uses a `SystemKeyboard` with all left-to-right locales.
+* `System LTR` has a `SystemKeyboard` with all left-to-right locales.
-* `System RTL` uses a `SystemKeyboard` with all right-to-left locales.
+* `System RTL` has a `SystemKeyboard` with all right-to-left locales.

 Just open and run the project, then enable the keyboards you want to try under System Settings.